How to stop being clingy

 - A constant need for reassurance

 As mentioned above clinginess often shows itself in behaviors that point to a lack of self-esteem and self-confidence.
-When you are clingy you feel like nothing your boyfriend says or does satisfies your hunger for attention, approval, and love.
+When you are clingy you feel like nothing your romantic partner says or does satisfies your hunger for attention, approval, and love.

-Despite his words and actions, you still find yourself anxious and constantly doubt his love for you.
+Despite his words and actions, you still find yourself anxious.
+Especially, in serious relationships, you constantly doubt his love for you.

-All these are signs of a needy girlfriend that can seriously sabotage a good relationship.
+All these are signs of a clingy girlfriend that can seriously sabotage a good relationship.
 But the question remains what causes clinginess in the first place?

 What causes clinginess in a relationship?